 The Council Tool Classic Jersey is another excellent felling axe from Council Tool.
 I noticed it is slightly lighter than the Dayton Pattern felling axe, and has a slightly different axehead design – it has an obtuse-angled “lug”, a feature meant for added stability of the handle’s attachment to the axehead.
 It also has two curves forged into the axehead behind the hardened edge – this helped prevent the axe getting stuck in a tree.

-The edge is hardened to between 48-55 Rc at least 1 ¼ inches back from the cutting edge, which will ensure that you don’t have to resharpen it after every felling session as you would have to with cheap Mexican or Chinese axes.
+The edge is hardened to between 48-55 Rc at least 1 ¼ inches back from the cutting edge, ensuring that you don’t have to resharpen it after every felling session as you would with cheap Mexican or Chinese axes.
 Made with pride in the Council Tool North Carolina factory, this is a versatile tool that you can use for many jobs, including (in a pinch) splitting tasks.

 I used it to fell a small, dead oak tree and then processed it into firewood, and was impressed with its performance.

-- It comes with several thoughtful design features, such as an obtuse-angled lug for handle stability and curves behind the hardened edge to prevent the axe from getting stuck in a tree.
+- It has several thoughtful design features, such as an obtuse-angled lug for handle stability and curves behind the hardened edge to prevent the axe from getting stuck in a tree.

 - The axe’s edge is hardened significantly back from the cutting edge, ensuring durability and reducing the need for frequent resharpening compared to cheaper axes.

-- This felling axe is versatile and can be used for a variety of tasks, including splitting tasks when needed.
+- This felling axe is versatile and can be used for various tasks, including splitting tasks when needed.

-- The axe is produced in the Council Tool factory in North Carolina, supporting domestic manufacturing and providing assurance of quality control.
+- The axe is produced in the Council Tool factory in North Carolina, supporting domestic manufacturing and providing quality control assurance.

 - The axe is available in both straight and curved handle variants, offering a choice to suit different user preferences.